 MBA classes are offered at three locations: Augsburg's Minneapolis campus, Thrivent Financial in downtown Minneapolis and Augsburg's Rochester campus.
-Cohorts begin three times per academic year: fall term (September), winter term (January), and spring term (April).
+Cohorts begin three times per academic year: fall term (September), winter term (January), and spring (May).

-Orientation for new cohorts is generally scheduled for one-totwo weeks in advance of the beginning of classes.
-For more information on class schedules, go to www.augsburg.edu/mba or call the Graduate Admissions Office at 612-330-1390.
+Orientation for new cohorts is generally scheduled for one-to-two weeks in advance of the beginning of classes.
+For more information on class schedules, go to www.augsburg.edu/mba or call the Office of Admissions at 612-330-1390.